6 things you need to know about towing with the 2018 Dodge Durango SRT

 With the 6.4-liter Hemi V-8 churning out 475 horsepower and 470 pound-feet of torque to all four wheels, nobody can call the Durango slow.
 For those counting, that’s 55 horsepower and 10 pound-feet ahead of the 6.2-liter V-8 GM puts in certain versions of the Cadillac Escalade, GMC Yukon, and Chevrolet Tahoe.

-Hook a trailer up to the Durango SRT, mash the throttle, and it accelerates with gusto with a bark that just might scare the kids.
+Hook a trailer up to the Durango SRT, mash the throttle, and it accelerates with gusto and a bark that just might scare the kids.
 It’s not just the power, but also the way the Durango SRT’s geared.
 This big SUV breaks out of the gate with authority, whether at a track or on the way to soccer practice.
 Or with a 5,000-pound boat and trailer lashed to the rear.

 Last year, we drove the same route in a 2017 Cadillac Escalade.
 The Durango SRT exerted less effort than Caddy’s luxo-ute.